mehmetartun/santa-clara/docs/LauncherIcons.md

 dart run flutter_launcher_icons
 ```

-Your icons will now be created and placed in appropriate directories
+Your icons will now be created and placed in appropriate directories.
+If you want further customization you can read the package, or manually generate the icons using various websites.